 Regaining eyesight after stroke is possible – when you know the right methods.

-Surprisingly, heading to the optometrist isn’t the only thing you should do at this time.
+Surprisingly, heading to the optometrist isn’t the only thing you should do.

-While they can definitely help, optometrists might only fix the symptom instead of the real problem – and that’s not the best way to go.
+While they can definitely help, optometrists might only fix the symptom instead of the real problem.

-To help you out here, we’re going to discuss the real cause of vision problems after stroke and how to fix it naturally.
+To help you out here, we’re going to discuss the real cause of vision problems after stroke and how to fix it.

 Let’s get started.

-When stroke damages your neuromuscular control (meaning, you cannot control your eye muscles), then you might develop problems associated with eye coordination, like double vision.
+One one hand, stroke can affect eyesight by impairing the your control over your eye muscles.
+This might cause problems associated with eye coordination, like double vision.

 Neuromuscular problems do not mean that your eyes are broken.
 Rather, your brain just needs healing.

 On the other hand, stroke can also affect your brain’s visual processing skills.
 This means that your eye muscle control is fine, but your eyesight is worse because your brain cannot process visual input correctly.